kirkata-official/Native-OS-for-Onewing/BUILDS/W1/budgie_build/README.md

 ## Budgie build - open source
-- Budgie build, with all versions.
+- Budgie build, with all versions for W1.